Taariq78/DNLTAA002-EEE4022S/README.md

 Validation is the notebook that was used to conduct the K-fold cross validation

-Models & Operations is a notebook that contains the network architecture and the general operations, such as the training proceedure and the exporting of results
+Models & Operations is a notebook that contains the network architecture and the general operations, such as the training proceedure and the visualisation of results

 VoxelMorph helpers contain utility functions made available by the original VoxelMorph implementation

-train is a script containing code responsible for the training and validation of the model
+train.py is a script containing code responsible for the training and validation of the model